ddprrt/add-fb-tab/README.md

 add-fb-tab
 ==========

-Small form to add Facebook tabs - cause I can't remember the unhandy URL
+Small form to add Facebook tabs - cause I can't remember the unhandy URL.
+See at http://fettblog.eu/fbtab